-OBJECTIVE Effectively manage and operate recycled water systems to provide alternative water sources for parks reserves and other open space environments.
-TARGET: Develop a Water Strategy to guide future decision by June 2023.
-STATUS/KPI: Continued progress ongoing.
+Effectively manage and operate recycled water systems to provide alternative water sources for parks reserves and other open space environments.

+Develop a Water Strategy to guide future decision by June 2023.

+Continued progress ongoing.
 Identified current supply opportunities and constraints, potential partners, and collaborative councils.

+Actions complete:

-COMMENT: Actions complete: • Negotiate water entitlements and allocations with the regulator. • Explore the current available entitlements within the market.
-Identify appropriate water demand hot spots.
-Clarify the ideal alternative water sources for the respective locations Actions underway: • Lodge entitlement and allocation modifications with the regulator.
-Lodge grant applications with State and Federal agencies for additional funding. ٠ Liase with internal departments to determine the best AMP to deliver the Water Strategy.
+- Negotiate water entitlements and allocations with the regulator. - Explore the current available entitlements within the market. - Identify appropriate water demand hot spots. - Clarify the ideal alternative water sources for the respective locations.
+Actions underway: - Complete awaiting response Entitlement and allocation modifications with the regulator. - Complete awaiting response Grant applications with State and Federal agencies for additional funding. - Liaise with internal departments to determine the best AMP to deliver the Water Strategy.

-TARGET:Increase our open space use of recycled water by 2025.STATUS/KPI:New 2022/23 connections 80% complete.
-Budget for 2023/24 requested.COMMENT:Two reserves for 2022/23 80% completed and design further connections for construction in the following years underway.
+Increase our open space use of recycled water by 2025.

+New 2022/23 connections 90% complete.
+Budget for 2023/24 requested.

+Two reserves for 2022/23 90% completed and design further connections for construction in the following years underway.